Work Zone Safety

 Revision 1 clarifies questions raised since the 2011 WAPM was issued, contains information for compliance to MUTCD standards and provides some additional typical traffic control layouts recommended by field personnel.

 The PDF version of Revision 1 is the most current edition of the official VDOT publication.
-The 2011 WAPM with Revision 1 can be accessed by clicking on the link below.
-To access a chapter, click on the chapter listing in the table of contents.
+The 2011 WAPM with Revision 1 can be found on the link below.
+To access a chapter, click on its listing in the table of contents.

 Note: Revision 1a to Appendix A of the manual related to the application of Temporary Barrier Service Concrete (TBSC) has been completed.
-The revised Appendix A is posted below.
-Please replace the April 2015 Appendix A Revision 1 with the October 2015 revision 1a.
+The revised Appendix A is below.
+Replace the April 2015 Appendix A Revision 1 with the October 2015 Revision 1a.